aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 6 Create a Traffic Manager profile using the Azure portal.md

    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help.

    <validation step="20dd3dc3-fd2c-4271-8cb3-6f7fb5223caf" />

-## Extend your learning with Copilot

-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.
-+ What are the high level steps for configuring Azure Traffic Manager?
-+ Compare and contrast when to use Azure Load Balancer and Azure Traffic Manager.
-+ Explain the Traffic Manager routing profiles and when they should be used.

-## Learn more with self-paced training

-+ [Enhance your service availability and data locality by using Azure Traffic Manager](https://learn.microsoft.com/training/modules/distribute-load-with-traffic-manager/).
-In this module, you learn how to use Traffic Manager to dynamically distribute network traffic.
-+ [Load balance non-HTTP(S) traffic in Azure](https://learn.microsoft.com/training/modules/load-balancing-non-https-traffic-azure/).
-In this module, you learn about Azure Traffic Manager and implementing routing methods.

 ## Key takeaways